Q: Where will the school be located?

 - Core Knowledge sequence in grades K-8;

-- Riggs, an explicit phonics approach to literacy.
-The school also requires a mastery of spelling and proper grammar as well as good handwriting and cursive;
+- A mastery of spelling and proper grammar as well as good handwriting and cursive;

 - Singapore Math;

-- Highly engaging, direct, teacher led instruction with increased use of Socratic techniques as students progress through the school;
+- Highly engaging, direct, teacher-led instruction with increased use of Socratic techniques as students progress through the school; and

-- Primary source documents used to the maximum extent possible.
+- Primary source documents are used to the maximum extent possible.